Schlumberger signals improving international drilling activity

 Last year, Schlumberger sold its North American shale fracking business to rival Liberty Oilfield Services in exchange for a 37% stake in the company.

 Net income, excluding charges & credits, was $299 million, or 21 cents per share, for the three months ended March 31, compared with $309 million, or 22 cents per share, in the fourth quarter.
-Analysts had anticipated earnings of 19 cents per share.
+Analysts had anticipated earnings of 19 cents per share, according to IBES data from Refinitiv.

-Reporting by Arathy S Nair and Shariq Khan in Bengaluru; Liz Hampton in Denver; Editing by Sriraj Kalluvila, Kirsten Donovan
+Reporting by Arathy S Nair and Shariq Khan in Bengaluru; Liz Hampton in Denver; Editing by Kirsten Donovan and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.